smb-celldevbio/smb-celldevbio.github.io/_posts/2025-06-22-Special-SMB-Travel-Grant.md

 <u><i>A passion of mine.</i></u> Cooking is my passion and my go-to stress-reliever, especially when my research gets intense!
 I love whipping up spicy Nigerian dishes to unwind.
 Fun fact: During a particularly tough week of modelling tumour dynamics, I perfected a recipe that even my husband couldn’t resist!

 <u><i>Where can people find you at SMB 2025?</i></u> Come and check out my poster on “Mathematical Modeling of Tumour Dynamics in Hypoxic Environment” during the poster session on Monday (<a href="https://2025.smb.org/CDEV/PS01-CDEV-01.html">abstract</a>).
 I’ll be available for discussions near the CDEV subgroup section.
 Look forward to connecting!

+<p><b>Ruby Nixson</b></p>

+Ruby Nixson is a PhD student in Mathematical Biology at the University of Oxford, working under the supervision of Professors Helen Byrne, Philip Maini and Joe Pitt-Francis.
+She holds an MMath in mathematics from the University of Oxford, and her current work focuses on comparisons between ODE and PDE models for tumour dynamics.

+<u><i>Research Summary.</i></u> My current work focuses on comparisons between ODE and PDE models of the mitotic cell cycle of cancer cells.
+I leverage analytical techniques to link these distinct modelling approaches through key parameters and expected behaviour.
+I’m currently evaluating the effectiveness of these models to describe the impact of cell cycle heterogeneity on fractionated radiotherapy by fitting parameters to experimental data.
+I’m also interested in the impact of hypoxia and other cellular stresses on the regulatory processes controlling the cell cycle.

+<u><i>A passion of mine.</i></u> I love crocheting and knitting!
+As soon as I get home from a day of PhD work, you’ll most likely find me on the sofa with my latest project in hand and cheesy reality shows playing in the background.

+<u><i>Where can people find you at SMB 2025?</i></u> I’ll be presenting my latest work on structured-PDE modelling of anti-tumour therapies in paediatric glioma in the CT01 - ONCO-01 ONCO Subgroup Contributed Talks session, on Tuesday afternoon (<a href="https://2025.smb.org/ONCO/CT01-ONCO-02.html">abstract</a>).
+Otherwise, you’ll likely find me in the other ONCO sessions!